MAKING AN APPLICATION

 Our selection process is subject and phase specific so precise details are emailed out prior to the interview day.
 However, you should expect to complete all or some of the following:

 You will be expected to teach to a class of pupils.
 You should make it engaging and use it to demonstrate your subject knowledge and passion for teaching.

-You will be expected to have an up do date knowledge of educational events, policies and news.
+You will be expected to have good knowledge of English and Maths.
+Every teacher, regardless of the subject they teach, also teaches English and Maths.
 This will be assessed in a written task.